cloudify-cosmo/repex/README.md

 - `tags` is a list of tags to apply to the path.
 Tags are used for Repex's triggering mechanism to allow you to choose which paths you want to address in every single execution.
 More on that below.
 - `excluded` is a list of excluded paths.
 The paths must be relative to the working directory, NOT to the `path` variable.
 - `base_directory` is the directory from which you'd like to start the recursive search for files.
 If `path` is a path to a file, this property can be omitted.
 Alternatively, you can set the `base_directory` and a `path` relative to it.
 - `match` is the initial regex based string you'd like to match before replacing the expression.
-This provides a more robust way to replace strings where you first match the exact area in which you'd like to replace the expression and only then match the expression you want to replace within it.
+This provides a more robust way of replacing strings where you first match the exact area in which you'd like to replace the expression and only then match the expression you want to replace within it.
 It also provides a way to replace only specific instances of an expression, and not all.
 - `replace` - which regex would you like to replace?
 - `with` - what you replace with.
 - `validate_before` - a flag stating that you'd like to validate that the pattern you're looking for exists in the file and that all strings in `must_include` exists in the file as well.
 - `must_include` - as an additional layer of security, you can specify a set of regex based strings to look for to make sure that the files you're dealing with are the actual files you'd like to replace the expressions in.
 - `validator` - validator allows you to run a validation function after replacing expressions.
 It receives `type` which can be either `per_file` or `per_type` where `per_file` runs the validation on every file while `per_type` runs once for every `type` of file; it receives a `path` to the script and a `function` within the script to call.
-Note that each validation function must return `True` if successful and `False` if failed.
-The validating function receives the file's path as a parameter.
+Note that each validation function must return `True` if successful while any other return value will fail the validation.
+The validating function receives the file's path as and a logger as parameters.

 In case you're providing a path to a file rather than a directory: